tommasorigon/India-SequentiaLogit/results.md

 ![](https://raw.githubusercontent.com/tommasorigon/India-SequentiaLogit/master/img/State.jpg)

-## Random effects: India map
+## Random effects: clustering and maps

 Clustering States will require additional libraries.
 We will make use of the ['mcclust'](https://cran.r-project.org/web/packages/mcclust/index.html) R package, which is based on the paper of [Fritsch and Ickstadt (2009)](https://projecteuclid.org/download/pdf_1/euclid.ba/1340370282).
-In particular, the `laugreen` function allows to reproduce the work of [Lau and Green (2007)](https://www.jstor.org/stable/27594259).
+In particular, the `laugreen` function allows to reproduce the work of [Medvedovic et al. (2004)](https://pdfs.semanticscholar.org/d50c/9701d0aa5136d28f992f9464d58c5b7552fb.pdf).

 The following chunk of code allows to obtained the cluster labels for the `Usage choice`, `Reversibility choice` and the `Method choice` models.
 The output of the clustering procedure is omitted, but the is reported below as well